palewire/first-github-scraper/docs/notify.md

 curl -d '{"text":"Hello world.
 I am Iris :wave:"}'  WEBHOOK
 ```

-## Save the Webook as a GitHub Secret
+## Save the Webhook as a GitHub Secret

 If your repository is public, you probably want to hide your webhook from others.
 You can do this by using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).